it-is-Abhishek/Library-Lite/README.md

+#Please refer the Update.md file for the recent devlopment updates.
 # Library Lite

 **Library Lite** — a lightweight digital library management platform built with **React** (frontend) and **Node.js / Express** (backend).